-This easy mango chutney is one of our favorite condiments ~ along with this homemade sweet chili sauce.
+This easy fresh mango chutney is one of our favorite condiments ~ along with this homemade sweet chili sauce.

 It requires only 6 main, easy-to-find ingredients and some salt and pepper.
 You can add in spices such as coriander, smoked paprika, cardamom, cinnamon, and chili powder ~ if you have them on hand.